gokulambiotech/gokulambiotech.github.io/_products/fertilizers/Rhizobium.md

     image: /images/krish-logo.jpg
 ---
 ### Description
-Krishi – Rhizosphere pH Regulator is a unique product developed for soil having an alkaline pH range.
+Krishi – Rhizobium is a unique product developed for soil having an alkaline pH range.

 Krishi - Rhizosphere pH Regulating Bacteria (RPHR), contains a consortia of bacteria,